-Sydney Lynch , designer of some of the most interesting jewelry pieces we carry in our store.
+Sydney Lynch is the designer of some of the most interesting jewelry pieces we carry in our store.
 We love the thought she puts into her designs and her finished pieces are always amazing.
 We got a chance to catch up with her and let you in on some of her jewelry background and what makes her designs special.

 How did you get started in the jewelry industry?